EXPLORE A UNIQUE CULTURE, RICH IN HISTORY AND FULL OF ALPINE ADVENTURES.

 Distance: 8 miles.
 Elevation gain/loss: 2000/1250 ft.

 We continue on this high-level route walking under soaring mountain peaks.
-A highlight today will be lunch at Batizovské pleso, a stunning lake at the foot of Gerlach peak (8711 ft), the highest peak in the High Tatras.
-After lunch we descend to Propradské Pleso for afternoon tea and finish at our four-star hotel, the Grand Hotel Kempinski High Tatras, situated on the banks of lake Štrbské Pleso.
+A highlight today is lunch at Batizovské pleso, a stunning lake at the foot of Gerlach peak (8711 ft.), the highest peak in the High Tatras.
+After lunch we descend to Propradské Pleso for afternoon drinks and finish at our four-star hotel, the Grand Hotel Kempinski High Tatras, situated on the banks of lake Štrbské Pleso.

 Our final hike will be a loop hike high above the lake.
 The trail up and through the Mlynická dolina (Mlynická Valley) passes several lakes until crossing a high pass named Bystré sedlo (Bitter Saddle).
-The final descent takes us past Vyšné Wahlenbergovo pleso, a small heart lake, and ends with the Solisko ski lift down to the Grand Hotel Kempinski.
+The final descent takes us past Vyšné Wahlenbergovo pleso, a small heart-shape lake, and ends with the Solisko ski lift down to the Grand Hotel Kempinski.
 A farewell dinner celebration follows.

 Distance: 5-9 miles.
 Elevation gain/loss: up to 3000/1900 ft.